How to Upgrade from the Chase Sapphire Preferred to Reserve

 Dispute errors, pay your bills on time, and pay down balances if you have a high credit utilization ratio.

-The Sapphire Preferred does have a cheaper annual fee, which is a more desirable feature.
-Therefore, you may hesitate to apply for the Sapphire Reserve due to its $450 annual fee.
+The Sapphire Preferred does have a lower annual fee, which is a more desirable feature.
+Therefore, you may hesitate to apply for the Sapphire Reserve due to its $550 annual fee.

 But remember, this card also includes a $300 annual travel credit.
-So the Reserve card is actually only $55 more each year.
 If you’re a big traveler who’s looking to maximize your rewards, the Sapphire Reserve is the better card.

 Then again, you might be new to the Sapphire family and don’t travel as much.
 In this case, the Chase Sapphire Preferred is a greater starter card.